-Disaster Recovery concepts

-FlexApp Layer VHDX or VMDK files can be replicated across storage locations to achieve a basic DR strategy.

-There are many options for replication including Microsoft DFS.
-Most storage venerable replication software included with the solution and can be leveraged to achieve resolution. dors have sults.
+- Each platform has options for redundancy and replication for global accessibility. - Disaster Recovery concepts - FlexApp Layer VHDX or VMDK files can be replicated across storage locations to achieve a basic DR strategy. - There are many options for replication including Microsoft DFS.
+Most storage vendors have replication software included with the solution and can be leveraged to achieve results.